chevere/docs/components/Plugs.md

 ## Event Listener

-An Event Listener is a type of plug that fires when something took place.
-An Event Listener must implement the `Chevere\Interfaces\Plugin\Plugs\EventListener\EventListenerInterface`.
+An Event Listener implements [EventListenerInterface](../reference/Chevere/Interfaces/Plugin/Plugs/EventListener/EventListenerInterface.md) and is a type of plug that fires when something took place.

 In the code below, the `__invoke` triggers extra functionality if `$value` ends with `lfo`.
 If you pass `rodolfo` will perform extra logic.